tobek/laminae/notes.md

     + moon gate
     + moss lawn
 - Orchard
-- Something like a space habitat
+- Something like a space habitat (LND?)
 - Like a temple space station with galaxy backdrop, see one of the Philippe Druillet pics
     + "mark ferrari - spyro- eternal night - icetemple01b"
 - Cofferdam (enclosure in a body of water - huge)